 - Proper assessment of consumer’s creditworthiness

-- Rules for advertising to reduce miss-selling to over-indebted consumers
+- Stricter rules on advertising to reduce miss-selling to over-indebted consumers

-The new EU rules aim at protecting consumers online from credit card debt, overdrafts and loans that are unsuitable for their financial situation.
+MEPs reached a provisional deal with Council on new measures protecting consumers from credit card debt, overdrafts and loans unsuitable for their financial situation.

-As overdraft facilities and credit overrunning are increasingly common forms of consumer credit, MEPs want to regulate these financial products in order to increase the level of consumer protection and avoid over-indebtedness.
+With overdraft facilities and credit overrunning increasingly common and expensive forms of credit, negotiators made sure these financial products will be regulated to increase consumer protection and avoid over-indebtedness.

 Member states will have to ensure that consumers have the right to withdraw from a credit agreement without any reason within 14 days.
 Consumers will have the right to early repayment and to reduce the total cost of their credit.
 Pre-contractual information should clearly specify how this compensation is to be calculated.